Climate Change

 Governance and Risk Management

-Kioxia Group is undertaking various activities aimed at mitigating climate change under its sustainability management structure.
+Kioxia Group undertakes various activities aimed at mitigating climate change under its sustainability management structure.

 At Sustainability Strategy Meetings chaired by the President and CEO, executive officers discuss our strategies and policies and check the level of achievement, while consulting with the Board of Directors on key issues.
-The Sustainability Committee, chaired by the Executive Officer in Charge of Sustainability, discusses and formulates key themes and sets key performance indicators (KPIs) based on the strategies and policies formulated at the Sustainability Strategy Meetings.
+The Sustainability Committee, chaired by the Executive Officer in Charge of Sustainability, discusses and formulates key themes, including climate change, and sets key performance indicators (KPIs) based on the strategies and policies formulated at the Sustainability Strategy Meetings.

-For more information on our sustainability promotion structure, please refer to the below website.
+For more information on how we promote sustainability, please refer to the below website.

 Strategy